neuralvis/elpa-mirror/melpa/isearch+-readme.txt

    to predicate `isearchp-show-hit-w-crosshairs'.)

    The following filtering commands are available during Isearch.
    They are all on prefix key `C-z', by default.
-(They are on prefix keymap `isearchp-filter-map', which you can bind to any key in `isearch-mode-map'.)
+They are on prefix keymap `isearchp-filter-map', which you can bind to any key in `isearch-mode-map'.
+If you forget a `C-z' key, you can use `C-z C-h' while searching to show them all.

    - `C-z &' (`isearchp-add-filter-predicate') adds a filter predicate, AND-ing it as an additional `:after-while' filter.